 Specialists in sports massage therapy for athletes have extensive knowledge and training in examining injured body areas and evaluating the extent of the injuries or damages.
 Physiological, biomechanical and anatomical principles need to be considered to determine a proper diagnosis.
 They then prescribe a suitable treatment and rehabilitation programme that can help the body heal in the correct amount of time.
 Surgical procedures as well as non-surgical options like sports massage can be recommended.

-Sports massage in London by Massaggi for sports injuries can help reduce muscular complaints and educate their patients on prevention practices so that similar or more severe injuries can be avoided in the future.
+Sports massage for sports injuries can help reduce muscular complaints and educate their patients on prevention practices so that similar or more severe injuries can be avoided in the future.